sayorsajat/news-hub/README.md

 Trying to figure out what news sites are out there can take many days.
 When you finally figure out which sites are right for you, you will have to constantly switch from one site to another.
 It would seem that news aggregators are the solution... or are they?
 You don't know where aggregators get their news from, you can't edit the list of sources.
 Let's be honest, how much news are you really interested in?
 Even recommendation algorithms will not help, as they only give you the information that makes you use the service more, not the information that you actually need.
 ## My solution
 Dynamically collects news from websites listed in news_sources.csv file inside /lib directory and puts it in postgres database.
-Just go inside it and add sources you like!
+Just go inside .csv file and add sources you like!

 ## Setting up
 set up postgres database (the process may be different for different operating systems) and create .env file in root directory in this format: